SuperVK/sparse-image-repr-bep/bep.typ

 $
 with the group operation given by
 $
-(x_2,A_2)(x_1,A_1) := (A_2 x_1 + x_2, A_2 A_1)
+(x_1,A_1)(x_2,A_2) := (A_1 x_2 + x_1, A_1 A_2)
 $
-for all $(x_2,A_2), (x_1, A_1) in Aff^+(RR^2)$.
+for all $(x_1,A_1), (x_2, A_2) in Aff^+(RR^2)$.
 ]
 Where $GL^+(RR^2)$ is the group of 2-dimensional real linear transformations with positive determinants, i.e. $2 times 2$ matrices with positive determinant.
-This positive determinant ensures that the transformation does not flip the image, as the Gaussians and their derivatives are symmetric, which is not needed.
-Furthermore, this also causes the group to consistent of two seperate components which we cannot move between in a continious fashion.
-Intuitively, you can rotate continously, you cannot flip an image continously.
-Later, this will also make mathematical sense, when we decompose $GL+(RR^2)$ into a rotational matrix and a positive definite symmetric matrix, which is only possible with a positive determinant.
+This positive determinant ensures that the transformation does not flip the image, as the Gaussians and their derivatives are symmetric, which redundant.
+Furthermore, this also causes the group to consist of two seperate components which we cannot move between in a continious fashion.
+Intuitively, you can rotate continously, but you cannot flip an image continously.
+Later, this will also make mathematical sense, when we decompose $GL^+(RR^2)$ into a rotational matrix and a positive definite symmetric matrix, which is only possible with a positive determinant.

 #lemma[
 The unit element of $G$ is $(0, I)$, the inverse of any $(x, A) in G$ is $(-A^(-1)x, A^(-1))$ and the $G$ has a dimension of 6.